‘One Piece’ Manga: Luffy Invites Jinbei To Join Straw Hats Pirates, New Characters, And Other Predictions

 — One Piece Ċ (@CuriosidadesOP) April 2, 2017

 Interestingly, Fire Tank captain Capone has carefully planned all the aspects of Big Mom’s assassination.
 However, there are two points that might play spoilsport.
 Chapter 860 marked the introduction of Commander Katakuri or Dogtooth.
-One of the three commanders under Big Mom, Commander Dogtooth possesses the ability to see into the future.
-While the ability is restricted for a few moments, he could easily see the assassination attempt and thwart all plans even before they are set in motion.
+One of the three commanders under Big Mom, Commander Dogtooth, possesses the ability to see into the future.
+While the ability is restricted to a few moments, he could easily see the assassination attempt and thwart all plans even before they are set in motion.
 On the other hand, there’s the famous Tamatebako treasure box that King Neptune gave up and is now under Big Mom’s control.
 It is strongly believed that the box contains an incendiary device.

 [Featured Image by Eiichiro Oda/One Piece Manga/Shueisha]